osrf/gazebo_tutorials/building_editor/tutorial.md

 ## Add walls

 Trace all walls on the floor plan as follows.
 Keep in mind that we will attach windows and doors to the walls later, so here you can draw the walls over them.
+Don't worry too much if the walls are not perfect, we will edit them later.

 1. On the palette, click on `Wall`.